Social Media Support

 Only post images on social media that you have permission to use, including those from fans.
 Many times followers will send photos.
 It is always worth a direct message to ensure it permissible to use the media on your channel.

-The Office of University Communications maintains a collection of Boston College stock images available to the BC communication.
+The Office of University Communications maintains a collection of Boston College stock images available to the BC community.
 BC credentials are required to login and VPN is required if off campus.

 If you are in need of stock images a variety of websites exist but it is imperative that you read all policies and guidelines regarding their usage.
-PicMonkey provides a list of sites, and the BC social media team has found Pixabay to have a wide array.
+Foleon provides a list of sites, and the BC social media team has found Pixabay and Unsplash to have wide arrays of useful photography.